Healing the Mind Naturally: Chinese Medicine Approaches for Mental Wellness

 How common are mental health disorders?

 Whether it’s anxiety, depression, phobias or stress, mental health issues are on the rise in the U.S. This past March, the highest levels of depression and anxiety were reported since the pandemic first began.
 Now we have an opportunity for heart opening and deep wisdom if we choose to confront what's been brought to the surface.
 There is no shame in this struggle.
 Keeping things bottled up inside can lead to worse issues down the line.
 The importance of giving voice and life to our feelings during these changes is as important for our health as diet or exercise.
+Chinese medicine can be effective for mental wellness.
 Acupuncture is a modality to address these imbalances, and may even improve the outcome of talk therapy sessions with a licensed psychotherapist.

 What are psycho-emotional disharmonies from a Chinese Medicine perspective?